Rec Room Content Discovery

 Players overwhelmingly preferred the shimmer.
 One mentioned it felt like “wiping clean a dusted window”.

-We A/B tested it and shipped a 4.7% increase in time spent in rooms.
+We A/B tested it and shipped a 4.7% increase in time spent in rooms and a 2.5% increase in visits.

 Exploration 4: Shimmer